Vanishing spray: Technical details

 The can contains water (~80%), butane gas (~17%), surfactant (~1%), and other ingredients including vegetable oil (~2%).
 The liquefied butane expands when the product is ejected from the can.
 The butane evaporates instantly, forming bubbles of gas in the water/surfactant mixture.
 The surfactant(s) cause the bubbles to have stability and hence a gas-in-liquid colloid (foam) forms.
 The bubbles eventually collapse and the foam disappears, leaving only water and surfactant residue on the ground.
+The foam has also been described as a biodegradable, volatile substance that is harmless to both players and turf.
 More technical details can be found in the US patent applications for two of the commercial products available: Spuni (2001) and 9-15 (2010).

 History

 Referee Chris Foy uses the spray on the opening day of the 2014–15 Premier League season.

+Origins

 In 2000, Brazilian inventor Heine Allemagne developed the spray under the name "Spuni" (from espuma, the Portuguese word for foam).
-Its first use in a professional level was in the 2001 Brazilian Championship, Copa João Havelange.
+According to Allemagne, the idea came to him while watching a broadcast in which a commentator raised the recurring problem of defensive walls encroaching on free kicks, which reminded him of shaving foam and prompted him to test the substance as a temporary field marking.
+The spray was first tested on an experimental basis by the Federação Mineira de Futebol during the 2000 Taça BH de Juniores, a lower-division youth tournament, before the Brazilian Football Confederation (CBF) authorized its use, initially requiring referees to file reports on its performance, in the 2001 Brazilian Championship, Copa João Havelange.
+In 2002, a circular signed by Armando Marques, then president of the CBF's referees' committee, made the spray's use mandatory in all matches organized by the confederation.
 Referees unanimously approved its use and the spray was since adopted in Brazilian competitions.
-An international patent application for "Spuni" was filed by its inventor on March 31, 2000 and the patent granted on October 29, 2002.
-Since then, the spray has been used in many international football competitions.
-In June 2014 the spray's latest commercial version, "9-15", made its debut in the FIFA 2014 World Cup.
-"9-15" was developed by Argentinian entrepreneur Pablo Silva and its commercial production started in 2008.
+An international patent application for "Spuni" was filed by its inventor on March 31, 2000, and the patent was granted on October 29, 2002, eventually being recognized in 44 countries.